Pathophysiology of Agitation in AD

 Dopamine.
 The relative preservation of dopaminergic function in the context of diminished cholinergic activity could underlie psychotic symptoms in AD, while such preservation in the context of diminished serotonergic activity in certain brain regions has been linked to aggressive or impulsive behaviors.5

 Noradrenaline.
 The central noradrenergic system regulates arousal and autonomic function.
-There is some evidence implicating hyperactivity of this system in agitation and aggressive behaviors patients with AD.5
+There is some evidence implicating hyperactivity of this system in agitation and aggressive behaviors in patients with AD.5

 Neuropeptide Y. Neuropeptide Y (NPY), a neurotransmitter believed to play a role in anxiety, reduces noradrenergic activity.
 Therefore, low NPY could enhance the noradrenergic contribution to agitation.5